-The traditional approach of negative reinforcement in dog training is not recommended today.
-This dated approach involves excessive stimuli (physical or mental) to train a dog what not to do.
+The approach of negative reinforcement in dog training is not recommended today.
+This dated approach involves negative stimuli (physical or mental) to train a dog on what not to do.
 Studies have shown that you shouldn’t use excessive negative reinforcement because it can lead to fear, anger, and aggression.

 Phasing Out Treats and Maintenance

 After some time, you will be able to have your Australian shepherd perform tricks and tasks without receiving treats.
 You might be worried that since your Aussie is so intelligent that they will start to refuse to perform their tasks if you take away the treats.
-If you fade out giving the treats, this shouldn’t happen.
-Continue with maintenance every once in a while.
+If you slowly fade out giving treats, your Aussie should continue its learned good behaviors.